MI7: First World War

+Patrick McGill served in MI7(b) after his recovery from wounds he received in the Battle of Loos in 1915.

-A.A.
+Later A.A.
 Milne, the author of Winnie the Pooh, served in MI7(b) after recovering from wounds sustained at the Battle of the Somme.
-The Anglo-Irish fantasy writer Lord Dunsany served with Milne after being wounded in the Easter Rising; his books Tales of War and Unhappy Far-off Things collect some of the material he wrote during this time.
+The Anglo-Irish fantasy writer Lord Dunsany also served with Milne after being wounded in the Easter Rising of 1916; his books Tales of War and Unhappy Far-off Things collect some of the material he wrote during this time.

 Location

 From April 1916, when it was first established under the direction of Captain Peter Chalmers Mitchell, until early October 1917, most of MI7(b)'s staff worked from Adelphi Court, on the Strand, London, whereupon the whole section moved into Adastral House on the Victoria Embankment.
 Not to be confused with the later Air Ministry headquarters on Kingsway, the first Adastral House was the former De Keyser's Royal Hotel, located by Blackfriars Bridge.
 The bankrupt hotel was requisitioned in May 1916 for use as Government offices and was utilised by both the Royal Flying Corps and MI7.